-$\begin{tabular}{ll} \textbf{classmethod from_image} (path: Union[Path, str], bounds=None, periodic=False, , label: str = None) \\ &\rightarrow ScalarField \end{tabular}$ create a scalar field from an image
+classmethod from_image (path: Union[Path, str], bounds=None, periodic=False, , label: str = None) $\rightarrow ScalarField$ create a scalar field from an image

 - path (Path or str) The path to the image file - bounds (tuple, optional) Gives the coordinate range for each axis.
 This should be two tuples of two numbers each, which mark the lower and upper bound for each axis. - periodic (bool or list) Specifies which axes possess periodic boundary conditions.
-This is either a list of booleans defining periodicity for each individual axis or a single boolean value specifying the same periodicity for all axes. - label (str, optional) Name of the field gradient (bc: Optional[BoundariesData], out: Optional['VectorField'] = None, kwargs) \rightarrow VectorField apply gradient operator and return result as a field conditions).
-For instance, Dirichlet conditions enforcing a value NUM (specified by {'value': NUM}) and Neumann conditions enforcing the value DERIV for the derivative in the normal direction (specified by {'derivative': DERIV}) are supported.
+This is either a list of booleans defining periodicity for each individual axis or a single boolean value specifying the same periodicity for all axes. - label (str, optional) Name of the field gradient (bc: Optional[BoundariesData], out: Optional['VectorField'] = None, kwargs) \rightarrow VectorField apply gradient operator and return result as a field

+- bc The boundary conditions applied to the field.
+Boundary conditions are generally given as a list with one condition for each axis.
+For periodic axis, only periodic boundary conditions are allowed (indicated by 'periodic' and 'anti-periodic').
+For non-periodic axes, different boundary conditions can be specified for the lower and upper end (using a tuple of two conditions).
+For instance, Dirichlet conditions enforcing a value NUM (specified by ['value': NUM]) and Neumann conditions enforcing the value DERIV for the derivative in the normal direction (specified by ['derivative': DERIV]) are supported.
 Note that the special value 'natural' imposes periodic boundary conditions for periodic axis and a vanishing derivative otherwise.
 More information can be found in the boundaries documentation.
 If the special value None is given, no boundary conditions are enforced.
-The user then needs to ensure that the ghost cells are set accordingly.

-• bc - The boundary conditions applied to the field.
-Boundary conditions are generally given as a list with one condition for each axis.
-For periodic axis, only periodic boundary conditions are allowed (indicated by 'periodic' and 'anti-periodic').
-For non-periodic axes, different boundary conditions can be specified for the lower and upper end (using a tuple of two apply squared gradient operator and return result as a field

-- out (VectorField, optional) Optional vector field to which the result is written. - label (str, optional) Name of the returned field
+The user then needs to ensure that the ghost cells are set accordingly. - out (VectorField, optional) Optional vector field to which the result is written. - label (str, optional) Name of the returned field apply squared gradient operator and return result as a field

-$\begin{tabular}{l} $\tt gradient_squared (\it bc: Optional[BoundariesData], out: Optional[ScalarField] = None, kwargs) $\to ScalarField $\tt Scal$
+$\label{eq:gradient_squared} \textbf{gradient_squared} \ (\textit{bc: Optional[BoundariesData]}, \textit{out: Optional[ScalarField]} = \textit{None}, kwargs) \rightarrow ScalarField$